 Mount Pleasant is one of the few dairy farms remaining in this area of North Worcestershire, and the only one which is regularly available for school visits.
 Each visit is tailored to complement a schools’ ongoing topic work in relevant areas of the National Curriculum and can cover all aspects of a working farm.
-Centre Manager Nina Hatch is responsible for arranging and structuring the educational perspective of the farm and works along side teacher Nicky Jennings.
+Centre Manager Nina Hatch is responsible for arranging and structuring the educational content of the school visit and works with Nicky Jennings who delivers the content of the day visits to the visiting schools. .

 Pigs, sheep, chickens are kept to complete a child’s insight into how food production, farming, the countryside and nature are mutually sustainable.